- College student, sophomore or above

-Experience or interest in teaching in museums or informal learning environments
+- Experience or interest in museums or informal learning environments

-Ability and willingness to work a flexible schedule.
+- Ability and willingness to work a flexible schedule.
 Weeknights and weekend availability required

-The physical demands described here are representative of those that must be met by an intern to successfully perform the essential functions of this position.
+The physical demands and work environment characteristics described here are representative of those that must be met by an employee to successfully perform the essential functions of this position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Sitting or leaning while on post will not be permitted.

 About Crystal Bridges

 The mission of Crystal Bridges Museum of American Art is to welcome all to celebrate the American spirit in a setting that unites the power of art with the beauty of nature.
 We explore the unfolding story of America by actively collecting, exhibiting, interpreting, and preserving outstanding American art.
 Crystal Bridges was founded in 2005 as a non-profit charitable organization by arts patron and chair of the museums board of directors, Alice Walton.
 Since opening to the public on 11-11-11, the museum has welcomed more than 5 million visitors and garnered 15,000 membership households.
 Some 280,000 school children have participated in the Willard and Pat Walker School Visit program, which provides educational experiences for school groups at no cost.